ibm-cloud-docs/security-hub/deploy.md

 1. Approve the configuration and click **Deploy** after validation successfully completes.
 1. After you deploy the initial member configuration, you can validate and deploy the remaining member configuration at the same time.
 Repeat these deployment steps for each member configuration in the architecture.

-The Essential Security and Observability Services deployable architecture is now deployed in the target account.
+The Cloud foundation for security and observability deployable architecture is now deployed in the target account.

 ## Viewing the created resources
 {: #deploy-view-resources}